sparkflows/sparkflows-docs/docs/databricks/admin-guide/troubleshooting.rst

   - Log4j output.log

-  Search for **workflowexecutecloud** in the logs to view if the Fire Insights Job is running in Databricks.
+  Search for **workflowexecutecloud** in the logs to view if the Sparkflows Job is running in Databricks.

 4. Java.lang.Exception Error Occurrence
 -----------------------------------------